SakuraBlossomTree/Fluid-Simulation-Unity-Thesis/thesis.md

 ### 6.3.5 Calculating Pressure

+\begin{itemize}
-This `ComputeDensityPressure` kernel is calculating the pressure of each particle by taking the particles position as the origin and looping through all the particles in the simulation and calculating its difference and getting the distance from it.
+    \item This \texttt{ComputeDensityPressure} kernel is calculating the pressure of each particle by taking the particles position as the origin and looping through all the particles in the simulation and calculating its difference and getting the distance from it.

-It will then check if the particle is within a certain radius then it will apply the smoothing kernel the sum, then it will multiply it by the mass which we will get the density from.
+    \item It will then check if the particle is within a certain radius then it will apply the smoothing kernel the sum, then it will multiply it by the mass which we will get the density from.

-Then to calculate pressure we can just multiply the difference of the densities with the `gasConstant` to get the pressure of the particle.
+    \item Then to calculate pressure we can just multiply the difference of the densities with the \texttt{gasConstant} to get the pressure of the particle.

+\end{itemize}

 \hspace*{5mm}